 - Improve overall health

-Resistance bands can help you do all of these things.
-The bands give you the resistance needed to stretch, tone, and even build muscle.
-They’re also a cost-effective way to get a lower or upper body workout in, as they’re fairly inexpensive.
+Resistance training can help you do all of these things.
+The bands give you the resistance needed to stretch, tone, and even build muscle mass.
+They’re also a cost-effective way to get a lower or upper body exercise in, as they’re fairly inexpensive.

 Putting more muscle on your body makes it more efficient in burning fat.
 Using the bands in a circuit-type sequence, going from one exercise to another, for a prolonged period of time also makes them a great fat-burning tool as well.